TheSilvered/nest/docs/iterator_utilities_library.md

 ### `[sequences: Array|Vector] @zipn`

-`sequences` can contain arrays, vector or strings.
+`sequences` can contain arrays, vectors or strings.

 Returns a n-element array (where n is the length of `sequences`) with an object from the same index of each sequence in `sequences`.
 It stops when the shortest